Moesif/moesif-servlet/README.md

 filter.updateUser(user);
 ```

-## Update Users in Batch

-Similar to UpdateUser, but used to update a list of users in one batch.
-Only the `userId` field is required.
+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `userId` field.

-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Java API Reference](https://www.moesif.com/docs/api?java#update-users-in-batch).
+This method is a convenient helper that calls the Moesif API library.
+For more information, see the function documentation in [Moesif Java API reference](https://www.moesif.com/docs/api?java#update-a-user).

+### Update Users in Batch
-You can update users _synchronously_ or _asynchronously_ on a background thread.
+To update a list of [users](https://www.moesif.com/docs/getting-started/users/) in one batch, use the `updateUsersBatch()` function.
+You can update users synchronously or asynchronously on a background thread.
 Unless you require synchronous behavior, we recommend the async versions.

 ```java
 MoesifFilter filter = new MoesifFilter("Your Moesif Application Id", new MoesifConfiguration());